 Commissioning a stained glass artwork is an exciting and creative process.
 Working closely with clients, consulting at each stage and in regular contact to ensure that the final piece is exactly what you are looking for.

-I usually meet the client either on site, at their home or office so we can discuss all the details of the commission including budget, possible techniques and reviewing the site plans.
+I usually meet the client either on site, at their home or office so we can discuss all the details of the commission, possible techniques and review the site plans.

 We then open a conversation regarding the initial design concept along with the architect or any professionals involved.
 I always welcome any suggestions whether it be the client's personal vision, brief or just a general feel for an idea.